Improving the competitiveness of district energy

 Scenarios

-We will test scenarios of the impacts of the energy consumption of the AFOLU sector.
+We will test scenarios of the impacts of energy consumption of the AFOLU sector.

 Icon of report/results